hen900/klayout_macros/README.md

 ## Marker Placement

-While parameters exist for marker placement,
+While parameters exist for marker placement,  they can also be placed at an arbitrary location at first and then moved into place manually.
+The instaning of the markers is such that they only have to adjusted for one cell ; all other cellls will inherhit that placement.

 ## Example Files

 Some gds files are provided to demonstrate this macro's functionality.
 Two libraries of cells are provided which can be loaded and tiled any which way by the user.
-Additionally, a marker file is provided with three different marker tpes
+Additionally, a marker file is provided with three different marker types.
+Set the marker with the marker_name parameter.